Omega−3 fatty acid: Chemistry

+The atoms at bis-allylic (between double bonds) sites are prone to oxidation by free radicals.
+Replacement of hydrogen atoms with deuterium atoms in this location protects the omega−3 fatty acid from lipid peroxidation and ferroptosis.

 List of omega−3 fatty acids

 This table lists several different names for the most common omega−3 fatty acids found in nature.

 Forms

 Omega−3 fatty acids occur naturally in two forms, triglycerides and phospholipids.
 In the triglycerides, they, together with other fatty acids, are bonded to glycerol; three fatty acids are attached to glycerol.
 Phospholipid omega−3 is composed of two fatty acids attached to a phosphate group via glycerol.

 The triglycerides can be converted to the free fatty acid or to methyl or ethyl esters, and the individual esters of omega−3 fatty acids are available.